ramya-lakkaraju/CODSOFT/Data_Science_Internship/Iris_Flower_Classification/README.md

 Dataset

-The dataset contains measurements of Iris flowers such as sepal length, sepal width, petal length, and petal width.
+The dataset contains flower measurements such as sepal length, sepal width, petal length, and petal width.

 Model Used